doctorfree/astronvim_v4/README.md

 `AstroNvimV4` is based on the AstroNvim v4 template at https://github.com/AstroNvim/template

+The LSP configuration in `AstroNvimV4` leverages the configuration in the default `Lazyman` configuration.
+Much of that LSP configuration, handlers, capabilities, `on_attach` function, diagnostics, and more have been integrated into the `AstroNvim` v4 `lua/plugins/astrolsp.lua` in `AstroNvimV4`.
+As such, this example configuration may serve as a guide to some advanced LSP configuration in `AstroNvim` v4.

 Beyond the basic features provided by this template, `AstroNvimV4` includes:

 * Options and plugin configuration in `lua/options.lua` and `lua/configuration.lua`